-Students are required to attend classes for 3 days a week (14 hours) as well as complete structured online study outside the classroom for 6 hours which will be monitored.
-Timetable information will be provided at the orientation.
-Students may commence this course at any available intake.
+Students are required to attend classes for 20 hours a week.
+Timetable information will be provided in the student’s Letter of Offer and Student agreement.
+Students may commence this course at the start of any unit.

 At the beginning of each unit, trainers will outline the assessment tasks that must be completed.